-Thousands of residents across the U.S. have been in the path of tornadoes that have ripped through 22 states.
+Thousands of residents across the U.S. have been in the path of at least 40 reported tornadoes that ripped through nine states overnight.

 It's important to be prepared and act quickly in the event of a tornado.
 Here are some tips on how to stay safe when a twister occurs: